🎉 NEW smoked ham steaks! Just 1/4" and cured naturally with sea salt. Great for sandwiches! BUY HAM STEAKS.

 Similarly, if an animal is exposed to heavy metals via food, water, air, dust, or soil, those heavy metals accumulate in the bones.
 Maybe the farm's soil or air is contaminated from a nearby factory.
 Maybe the pipes for the water has lead solder connecting them.
 Maybe the feed a farm is buying was grown on contaminated soil or processed on contaminated equipment.

 And, of course, a main purpose of bone broth is drawing out as much as possible from the bones.
 If there are heavy metals in bones, they will make their way into the broth.
-This is especially true when you pre-soak with apple cider vinegar and simmer for 48 hours to make it thick and gelatinous (like our broth).
+This is especially true when you use apple cider vinegar to draw everything out and make it thick and gelatinous (like our broth).

 And that led me to my second question --- Should I be concerned about every bone broth?
 Where is the fear coming from?
 Well... it seems it might be a little political.